Improving FTR/FPY metrics in masterbatch production

 Introduction

 Masterbatch production is one of the critical supply chain links in the plastics industry.
-Quality consistency in the production of these concentrated mixtures that provide coloring, additives, and functional properties is vital for customer satisfaction and operational efficiency.
+In the production of these concentrated mixtures that provide coloring, additives, and functional properties, quality consistency is vitally important for customer satisfaction and operational efficiency.
 In this context, First Time Right (FTR) and First Pass Yield (FPY) metrics are among the most important indicators for measuring the effectiveness of production processes.

-While it is possible to improve these metrics with traditional approaches, the integration of machine learning (ML) models creates groundbreaking results in masterbatch production.
-In this article, we will examine in detail how we can increase FTR and FPY metrics throughout the entire production process from raw material input to final product output, and the role of ML models in this process.
+While it is possible to improve these metrics with traditional approaches, the integration of machine learning (ML) models is creating groundbreaking results in masterbatch production.
+In this article, we will examine in detail how FTR and FPY metrics can be improved across the entire production process — from raw material input to final product output — and the role of ML models in this process.

 Understanding FTR and FPY Metrics